 This service costs $99 and offers 4 reports which allows you to get a global breakdown of your ancestors.

-- Ancestry Composition - Find out where your DNA comes from based on 31 different populations worldwide
+- Ancestry Composition - Find out where your DNA comes from based on 150+ different ethnic populations worldwide

 - Haplogroups - Trace your ancestors to a specific group of people from over 1,000 years ago.
 Based on generations in your family